Tax Credits vs. Tax Deductions

 The majority of tax credits are non-refundable, which means they will be subtracted from your tax balance, but they cannot reduce your income tax liability to less than zero.
 With non-refundable tax credits, any excess amount expires in the year in which it was used, meaning that the additional amount is not refunded to you.
-There are some refundable tax credits, though, and these can be used to help grow your tax refund.
+However, there are some refundable tax credits, and these can be used to increase your tax refund.

-While tax credits are less common than tax deductions, they are available for things such as adopting a child, buying a first home, child care expenses, home office expenses, and caring for an elderly parent.
+While tax credits are less common than tax deductions, they are available for things such as adopting a child, buying a first home, childcare expenses, home office expenses, and caring for an elderly parent.
 Additionally, there are various business tax credits that you may be able to consider if you are a business owner.

-There are 2 main types of tax deductions: the standard deduction and itemized deductions.
-A taxpayer must use one or the other, but not both.
+There are two main types of tax deductions: the standard deduction and itemized deductions.
+A taxpayer must use one or the other, but you cannot both.
 It is generally recommended that you itemize deductions if their total is greater than the standard deduction.

 The Standard Deduction

 The standard deduction is a dollar amount that reduces your taxable income.
 It is typically adjusted up for inflation each year.
 Your standard deduction amount is based on your filing status and is subtracted from your AGI (adjusted gross income).

 For tax year 2019, the standard deduction is as follows: